 The post-apocalyptic CW drama’s cast and crew were able to finish filming its series finale.
 Creator Jason Rothenberg tweeted that March 14 was “the last ever production day.”
 The 16-episode seventh and final season is scheduled to premiere in May.

 Fox’s first-responder drama had finished filming the 18 episodes of its current third season, according to TVLine.

 The ABC singing competition suspended production on Season 18 less than two weeks before the live shows were slated to start, and the contestants are heading home to be with their families, Deadline reports.

-Clare Crawley, Bachelorette No. 16, announced on March 14 that the ABC dating competition was “pressing pause” on filming, and host Chris Harrison revealed the production will be postponed for at least two weeks.
+Clare Crawley, Bachelorette No. 16, announced on March 14 that the ABC dating competition was “pressing pause” on filming, and host Chris Harrison revealed there is no set date for production on March 31.

 Better Call Saul

 AMC’s Breaking Bad spinoff already has its 10-episode fifth season in the can.

 The thriller had filmed 18 of its 22-episode seventh season, and NBC has cut the season short.